jimratliff/GenoMac-system/README.md

 - specifying policies regarding software-update behavior
 - installing all CLI and GUI apps (both on or off the Mac App Store)

-In addition, GenoMac-system is used by USER_CONFIGURER to *create* new users and, when a user’s home directory will reside on a volume that does not exist, to create that volume.
+In addition, GenoMac-system is used by USER_CONFIGURER (a) to *create* new users and (b) when a user’s home directory will reside on a volume that does not exist, to create that volume.

 ### Preview of process
 - In Safari, establish a real-time textual connection to other devices to be used as/if needed for real-time exchange of text, error messages, etc.